 Edward Waitzer – Director & Faculty Co–Director, JD/MBA Program (Osgoode)

-Edward J. Waitzer has been the inaugural Jarislowsky Dimma Mooney Chair in Corporate Governance, a joint appointment between Osgoode Hall Law School and the Schulich School of Business at York University, since 2007.
+Edward J. Waitzer is the inaugural Jarislowsky Dimma Mooney Chair in Corporate Governance, a joint appointment between Osgoode Hall Law School and the Schulich School of Business at York University, since 2007.
+He is also Senior Fellow of the C.D.
+Howe Institute, an independent not-for-profit research institute whose mission is to raise living standards by fostering economically sound public policies.
 Previously, he was the Falconbridge Professor of Commercial Law (2005/6) and served as an Adjunct Professor at Osgoode.
 He teaches a range of courses including Business Associations, Corporate Governance, Investor Protection, Mergers & Acquisitions and an “Art of the Deal” seminar.

-Peter Macdonald – Faculty Co–Director, MBA/JD Program (Schulich)
+Peter Macdonald – Co-Director & Faculty Co–Director, MBA/JD Program (Schulich)

 Peter Macdonald is a lawyer, mediator and co-director of the Joint MBA/JD Program at the Schulich School of Business, York University.
 Peter graduated from Osgoode Hall Law School in 1985 and was called to the Bar of Ontario in 1987.
 From 1987 to 1994, Peter practised corporate/commercial and securities law with two downtown Toronto law firms and a large multinational corporation in Montreal.
 Over the past fifteen years, Peter has been engaged as an independent commercial mediator in a broad range of corporate, banking, personal injury, employment and insurance-related disputes.